 You Shop.
 Amazon Gives.

-It's almost time to start shopping for the holidays.
 Make your purchases mean more by using amazon smiles and choosing RMLR as your charitable organization.
 The dogs will appreciate it!

 Everyday 10,000 humans are born in the U.S. and each day 70,000 puppies and kittens are also born.
 As long as these birth rates exist, there will never be enough homes for all the animals.
 As a result, millions of healthy, loving cats, dogs, kittens, and puppies face early deaths as a form of animal control.
 Others are left to fend for themselves against automobiles, the elements, other animals, and cruel humans.
 You can help just by spaying and neutering your pets, don't ever buy from a pet store, as almost every one of them uses some form of a puppy mill, and remind people to adopt from a shelter or a rescue.
 Thank you! (from here)